timofei-iatsenko/angular-cc-library/README.md

 npm install angular-cc-library --save
 ```

+## Version Compatibility
+Version `3.*` and above built with [partial Ivy metadata](https://angular.io/guide/creating-libraries#ensuring-library-version-compatibility) and compatible with Angular >= 13 .

+If you use an older version of Angular please use version `2.*`

 ## Formatting Directive
 On the input fields, add the specific directive to format inputs.
 All fields must be `type='tel'` in order to support spacing and additional characters